amalacrino/personal-website/content/talk/COST_Leipzig_2016.md

 +++
-title = " The surprising influence of soil microbial community diversity on plant and insect interactions" date = 2019-03-19 location = "ESA North Central Branch Annual Meeting, Cincinnati (OH), USA"
+title = "Metabarcoding as tool to study above- belowground interactions: a case study" date = 2016-09-15 location = "Workshop COST Action FA1405, Leipzig, Germany"

 # Is this a selected talk? (true/false)
 selected = true